kkruecke/cplus-documentation/notes/tree23.rst

       private:

-      union KeyValue { // A union is used to hold to two types of pairs, one of has const Key, the other a non-const Key
+      union KeyValue { // This union is used to hold to two types of pairs, one of has const Key, the other a non-const Key to eliminate...

-          std::pair<Key, Value>        nc_pair;  // ...this eliminates constantly casting of const_cast<Key>(p.first) = some_noconst_key;
+          std::pair<Key, Value>        nc_pair;  // ...constantly casting of const_cast<Key>(p.first) = some_noconst_key;
-          std::pair<const Key, Value>  const_pair;  // but always return this member of the union.
+          std::pair<const Key, Value>  const_pair;  // We return this member of the union when we are not changing the Key in the pair.

          public:
           KeyValue() {}